-This NLS Club Covid-19 return to football guidance document has been split into these sections.
+This WFP document has been split into these main sections.

-- A. Football Activity Guidance (Matches and Training) - B. Player Welfare (Travel, Welfare, Equipment, Medical) - C. NLS Facilities (Changing Rooms, Referees, Clubhouses, Spectators) - D. Volunteer Welfare - E. Furloughed Staff - F. Youth Sections
+- A. Football Activity Guidance (Matches and Training) - B. Player Welfare (Travel, Welfare, Equipment, Medical) - C. WFP Facilities (Changing Rooms, Referees, Clubhouses, Spectators) - D. Volunteer Welfare - E. Furloughed Staff - F. Youth Sections

-Each club's Chair or Secretary should name an existing member of their Board/Trustees or Staff as a 'Covid-19 Officer', who will be responsible for oversight of the Covid-19 risk assessments, ensuring the necessary level of risk mitigations are in place and the minimum guidance to be achieved has taken place.
-They should also ensure that the club, or any venue used can adhere to their guidance responsibilities within local restrictions and/or lock downs.
-For clarity, the Covid-19 Officer does not have to hold a formal qualification but clubs should give thought as to who the most relevant person would be for the role.
+Each club's Chair or Secretary should name an existing member of their Board/Trustees or staff as a 'Covid-19 Officer', who will be responsible for oversight of the Covid-19 risk assessments, ensuring the necessary level of risk mitigations are in place and the minimum guidance to be achieved has taken place.
+They should also ensure that the club, or any venue used can adhere to their guidance responsibilities within local constraints.
+For clarity, the Covid-19 Officer does not have to hold a formal qualification, but clubs should give thought as to who the most relevant person would be for the role.

-All clubs must undertake a Risk Assessment and Action Plan for all the following areas highlighted in this guidance note including the management of spectators.
-A template Risk Assessment has been provided by The FA for clubs to work through, available here.
+All clubs must undertake a Risk Assessment and Action Plan for all the following areas highlighted in this guidance note.
+A template Risk Assessment has been provided by The FA for clubs to work through, available on pages 9 and 10 of The FA guidance 'For providers of indoor and outdoor grassroots football', which you can find here.
 Clubs must undertake a complete individual Risk Assessment.
 Each club's circumstances will be unique, and they will need to prepare accordingly.

-Clubs MUST then publish their Risk Assessment or Action Plan on their club website and inform their League of this being undertaken before any fixtures are undertaken in accordance with the DCMS Guidance.
+Clubs must then publish their Risk Assessment or Action Plan on their club website (where possible) and inform their League of this being undertaken by a date which will be pre-set by The FA, in accordance with Leagues, once a commencement date is confirmed for the 2020/21 Season.